Ruizber/Fernando-Ruiz-Berciano-TFM/README.md

 This repository contains two folders:
   - AnalyzeAPT-TFM: this folder contains the code of the final system of the TFM.
   - Files-TFM: this folder contains all the necessary archives to execute the application.
+  - External Jar: this folder contains the Json Jar needed.